ma-altaf/excursio/README.md

 1. Open a terminal that can run npm at the root folder (check for npm `npm -v`).
 2. Run: `npm i` to install the required node packages.
-3. Got to https://console.firebase.google.com/ create a new project.
+3. Go to https://console.firebase.google.com/ create a new project.
 4. In the top left corner click on the settings icon > project settings.
 5. In general scroll down and click on the Web icon </>, fill in the form keep the default options.
-6. Modify env.example as described in the file (for api keys follow step 4 and 5 and within code sample within firebaseConfig).
+6. Modify env.example as described in the file (for api keys follow step 4 and 5 and inside the code sample copy the keys within firebaseConfig).
 7. For CLIENT_EMAIL and PRIVATE_KEY go to settings icon > project settings > service accounts click on Generate new private key, open the downloaded file and copy the required keys.
 8. In firebase console, in the side panel, Build > Firestore Database then click on Create database.
 9. Copy the rules in firestore.rules into the Rules and click Publish.
 10. In firebase console, in the side panel, Build > Authentication then click on Get Started.
-11. In the under Sign-in method:
+11. Under Sign-in method:
 12. Enable Email/Password
 13. Click on Add new provider, enable Google
 14. Click on Add new provider, enable Anonymous